 Various personal air purifiers have been tested, by Consumer Reports, the California Air Resources Board, and the Federal Drug Administration and their lab tests show that ionizer based devices help clear a variety of test particles from the air, but researchers say it’s hard to tell if these devices have any health benefit in real conditions.
 What’s more, when you are on the go, there are many harmful germs transferred via infected surfaces and air purifiers cannot help in such cases.

 The other major concern I found for airplane personal air purifiers was that some airlines do not allow them.
-So if you get a purifier to use while during flights, depending on your airline you may find when you get on the plane that you cannot use it.
+So if you get a purifier to use during your flights, depending on your airline you may find when you get on the plane that you cannot use it.
 This is true mostly for US airlines, because of an unfortunate incident on a Continental Airlines flight in 2006 where a passenger’s air purifier caught fire and the pilot had to make an emergency landing.

 I failed to come across independent scientific evidence that found that necklace air purifiers work with no doubt but there is a lot of research done by purifier distributors showing their devices work.
-For instance, Cometech Research, the distributor of the AirTamer personal purifier say they looked at other personal air purifiers and all they found was junk until found the Air Tamer.
+For instance, Cometech Research, the distributor of the AirTamer personal purifier say they looked at other personal air purifiers and all they found was junk until they found the Air Tamer.

 Like independent scientific findings, they found some devices emitted ozone and even adverse positive ions while their device cleans up to 110% more pollutants than the competition cleaning 99.01% of pollutants in the air.
 They also say they found that their device’s ozone output is undetectable.